Chitta Shuddi - Yoga Sutras Perspective

 • A pull toward certain actions or experiences

-• Vāsanā is saṁskāra in motion.
+• Vāsanā is saṁskāra in motion

 Characteristics expressed as:

-• Likes & dislikes
+• Likes and dislikes

 • Desires